 When you think that the USA extends from Alaska to Florida, it’s not surprising that it has many different types of climate!
 Certainly the West Coast and the East Coast are quite different.

-The East Coast has a more continental climate, with cold winters and hot summers.
+The North-East of the US has a more continental climate, with cold winters and hot summers.
 During our summer season, you can expect temperatures close to 30 degrees most days.
 The southern areas are a little warmer than the northern areas, which do have some cooler and fresher days.
 There are sometimes thunderstorms, and humidity can be quite high.
 Bring light summer clothes, also a jumper for the occasional cooler evening – and protection both from the sun and the rain.